Your support brings the world to Middlebury and Middlebury to the world.

 The members of International Leadership Committee aim to bring students from around the world to Middlebury through the MiddSTART International Scholarship.
 Learn more: watch this video from scholarship co-founder Humberto García-Sjögrim ’96 by clicking the link or scrolling to the bottom of this page.

-Hear from scholarship co-founder Humberto García-Sjögrim in the video below.
+Hear from scholarship co-founder Humberto García-Sjögrim and Bethel Endawoke in the videos below.

 This project is included in these themes: